The Business Side of Natural Health Practice: What Nobody Teaches You at College

 How I Can Help

-I offer a three-month Business Kick-Start Program for new graduates and practitioners wanting to modernize their workflows.
-I also offer one-off Practitioner Support Sessions for more targeted help - whether that's Practice Better setup, Squarespace, That Clean Life, pricing, intake forms, or just working through what to do next.
+I offer a three-month Business Kick-Start Program for new graduates and practitioners wanting to modernize, and one-off Practitioner Support Sessions for more targeted help.
+Whether that's Practice Better setup, Squarespace, That Clean Life, pricing, intake forms, finding your niche or simply working out what to do next.

 Yours in health,